israelroldan/grunt-ssh/README.md

 Determins if the task should stop or continue if any of the commands returns a code other than 0.
 Disabled by default.

 ### Release History
+* 2013/06/26 - v0.6.0 - Ability to supply a path to ssh-agent's UNIX socket for ssh-agent-based user authentication ([Justin Kulesza](https://github.com/kuleszaj)).
 * 2013/06/25 - v0.5.1 - Fix `srcBasePath` ([owenmead](https://github.com/owenmead)).
 * 2013/06/02 - v0.5.0 - Add support for multiple comands ([Andrew Stewart](https://github.com/andysprout)).
 * 2013/05/11 - v0.4.0 - Support defining and referencing ssh configurations. ([Anders Johnson](http://andrz.me/)).